SoftUni/Programming-Basics-Book-Python-EN/chapter-04-complex-conditions-exam-problems.md

 # Chapter 4.2.
 More Complex Conditions – Exam Problems

 The previous chapter introduced you to **nested conditions** in **Python**.
-Via nested conditions, the program logic in a particular application can be represented using **`if` conditional statements** that are nested inside eachother.
+Via nested conditions, the program logic in a particular application can be represented using **`if` conditional statements** that are nested inside each other.
 We also explained the more complex **`if-elif-else`** conditional statement that allows selecting from a number of options.
 Now we are going to solve some practical exercises and make sure we have an in-depth understanding of the material, by discussing a set of more complex problems that had been given to students on exams.
 Before moving to the problems, let's first recall what nested conditions are:

 ## Nested Conditions